Patriotism: History

 The notions of civic virtue and group dedication can be found in cultures globally throughout history.
 For Enlightenment thinkers of 18th-century Europe, loyalty to the state was chiefly considered in contrast to loyalty to the Church.
 It was argued that clerics should not be allowed to teach in public schools since their patrie was heaven, so they could not inspire a love of the homeland in their students.
 One of the most influential proponents of this notion of patriotism was Jean-Jacques Rousseau.

 Enlightenment thinkers also criticized what they saw as the excess of patriotism.
 In 1774, Samuel Johnson published The Patriot, a critique of what he viewed as false patriotism.
 On the evening of 7 April 1774, he made the famous statement, "Patriotism is the last refuge of the scoundrel".
-James Boswell, who reported this comment in his Life of Johnson, does not provide context for the quote, and it has therefore been argued that Johnson was in fact attacking a false use of "patriotism" by contemporaries such as John Stuart, 3rd Earl of Bute (the patriot-minister) and his supporters; Johnson spoke elsewhere in favor of what he considered "true" patriotism.
+James Boswell, who reported this comment in his Life of Johnson, does not provide context for the quote.
+It has therefore been argued that Johnson was in fact attacking a false use of "patriotism" by contemporaries such as John Stuart, 3rd Earl of Bute (the patriot-minister) and his supporters; Johnson spoke elsewhere in favor of what he considered "true" patriotism.
 However, there is no direct evidence to contradict the widely held belief that Johnson's famous remark was a criticism of patriotism itself.

 Cultural aspects

 Many patriotic people take pride in sharing a distinct, common culture, believing it to be central to their national identity and unity.
-Many are devoted to the preservation of their traditional culture and encourage cultural assimilation by people from other cultures.
+Many are devoted to preserving their traditional culture and encourage cultural assimilation by people from other cultures.
 However, some of the more civic forms of patriotism tend to de-emphasize ethnic culture in favor of a shared political culture.

 Philosophical issues

 Patriotism may be strengthened by adherence to a national religion (a civil religion or even a theocracy).
-This is the opposite of the separation of church and state demanded by the Enlightenment thinkers who saw patriotism and faith as similar and opposed forces.
+This is the opposite of the separation of church and state demanded by Enlightenment thinkers, who saw patriotism and faith as similar yet opposing forces.
 Michael Billig and Jean Bethke Elshtain both argued that the difference between patriotism and faith is difficult to discern and relies largely on the attitude of the one doing the labeling.
+As Igor Primoratz notes, both involve identification with and special concern for a certain entity.

 Christopher Heath Wellman, professor of philosophy at Washington University in St. Louis, says a popular view of the "patriotist" position is robust obligations to compatriots and only minimal samaritan responsibilities to foreigners.
 Wellman calls this position "patriotist" rather than "nationalist" to single out the members of territorial, political units rather than cultural groups.